stevillis/glassdoor-reviews-analysis-nlp/README.md

-# Unveiling Sentiments: Exploring Glassdoor Reviews of IT Companies in Cuiabá through Natural Language
+# Unveiling Sentiments: Exploring Glassdoor Reviews of IT Companies in Cuiabá through Natural Language Processing

 In today's digital age, online platforms serve as powerful repositories of user-generated content, offering invaluable insights into consumer experiences and sentiments.
 Among these platforms, Glassdoor stands out as a prominent hub for employee reviews, providing a wealth of feedback on companies from individuals across various industries.